Law Firm Bernstein Shur Welcomes Energy Attorney Patricia French

 French Brings Wealth of Energy Regulatory and Compliance Experience to Firm

 Bernstein Shur, one of northern New England’s largest law firms, announced the addition of Patricia French to the firm’s Energy and Environmental Law Practice Group.
-She joined the firm’s Portland, Maine office as a shareholder.
+She joined the firm’s Portland, ME office as a shareholder.

 French is a highly skilled energy attorney who brings more than 20 years of experience in energy law to Bernstein Shur.
-Her practice focuses on providing legal advice and representation to companies in the energy sector before state and federal regulatory bodies, including the Maine Public Utilities Commission, the regulatory commissions of other New England states and the Federal Energy Regulatory Commission.
+Her practice focuses on providing legal advice and representation to companies in the energy sector before state and federal regulatory bodies, including the ME Public Utilities Commission, the regulatory commissions of other New England states and the Federal Energy Regulatory Commission.